Bradylus/Minecraft/schematics/README.md

 - remove all input items from the chests, hoppers, and the droppers that are fed by the hoppers)
 - flick the lever to the purge position
-- flick the lever at the very top of the machine to disable the auto-shut off
+- flick the lever at the back machine to disable the auto-shut off
 - start the machine and let it run until no more items come in the purge barrel
 - reset both levers to their initial positions
 - manually reset the machine to its initial state (3rd, 6th and 9th lamp lit)